theolivenbaum/resin/README.md

 [Resin system architecture documentation](https://github.com/kreeben/resin/blob/master/docs/Resin%20overview.pdf)

 ## Reads are purely disk-based
-When compared to "standard" DBMS, e.g. SQL Server, a ResinDB instance is "always-off" as opposed to a SQL Server instance being "always-on".
-There is no state, no in-memory datastructure that needs to be rebuilt, before ResinDB can respond to a query.
+When compared to a DBMS, e.g. SQL Server, a ResinDB instance is "always-off" as opposed to a SQL Server instance being "always-on".
+There is no state or in-memory datastructure that needs to be rebuilt before ResinDB can respond to a query.

 The default index type is a fast disk-based and bitmapped left-child-right-sibling character trie.